 1. Optimize Your Home Design

-Opting for large windows and open floor plans can also significantly improve hillside homes.
+Opting for large windows and open floor plans can also significantly improve Hillside Living homes.
 These features maximize natural light and provide stunning panoramic views, making your space feel more connected to the surrounding landscape.
 Additionally, consider incorporating outdoor terraces, balconies, and decks at various levels to create seamless transitions between indoor and outdoor living spaces.

 2. Address Erosion and Drainage Concerns